SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Divine Intervention

 You attempt to request the help of your deity, with a success chance of 1% per cleric level.

-### Level 14

-* Divine Immunity

-You have immunity to Necrotic damage.

 ### Level 17